vasilkosturski/distributed-tracing-otel-demo/README.md

 - The `tracer` used here is the same one managed by the OpenTelemetry SDK and recognized by the agent.
 - All spans (auto and manual) are part of the same trace, and context is propagated automatically.

-**SDK and Agent Integration:**
-- The agent injects itself into the JVM and instruments supported libraries.
-- The SDK (configured in your code) allows you to create custom spans and enrich traces with business-specific data.
-- Context propagation ensures that all spans—whether created by the agent or manually—are linked together.

 ## 📚 Resources